Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 Default value: `true`

-### asyncPicklist

-Set to `true` if picklists used for Enterprise Viewer are asynchronous, or `false` otherwise.

-Default value: `false`

-### picklistUrl

-The picklist information needed to retrieve picklist data.
-This is either a picklist name to reference a configured picklist in OpenContent or a URL to retrieve picklist data from an external source.

-Default value: `""`

-### externalPicklist

-Set to `true` if the picklist is from an external source, or `false` otherwise.

-Default value: `false`

 ### searchPagesPerRequest

-The number of pages to fetch search data for in a single request.
+The number of document pages to fetch search data for, per request.
+This is a performance-only property.

 Default value: `200`

 ### textDataPagesPerRequest

-The number of pages to fetch text select data for in a single request.
+The number of document pages to fetch text-select location data for, per request.
+This is a performance-only property.

 Default value: `200`